55

 POSITIVE

-• Loan portfolio growth of 18.4% year-over-year indicates expanding business foundation
+• Loan portfolio growth of 18% showing continued business expansion

 NEGATIVE